Eptwalabha/erlarg/README.md

     {ok, Options} = erlarg:parse(Args, Spec),
     ...
 ```
-In this exemple, `Options` will be:
+In this exemple, `parse` will returns:
 ```erlang
 [{limit, 20},
  {max, 0.25},